processone/docker-ejabberd/ecs/README.md

 ejabberd is an open-source XMPP server, robust, scalable and modular, built using Erlang/OTP, and also includes MQTT Broker and SIP Service.

-This Docker image allows you to run a single node ejabberd instance in a Docker container.
+This container image allows you to run a single node ejabberd instance in a container.

 There is an [Alternative Image in GitHub Packages](HUB-README.md#alternative-image-in-github), built using a different method and some improvements.